tinymce/tinymce-docs/enterprise/check-spelling/plugin.md

 This setting enables you to specify the URL to be used for the server side ephox-spelling service.

 #### spellchecker_languages
 This optional setting allows you to specify the languages that are available to the user, provided as a comma delimited string.
-The default value for this setting is: 'US English=en,UK English=en_GB,Danish=da,Dutch=nl,Finnish=fi,French=fr,German=de,Italian=it,Norwegian=nb,Brazilian Portuguese=pt_BR,Iberian Portuguese=pt_PT,Spanish=es,Swedish=sv'
+The default value for this setting is: 'US English=en,UK English=en_GB,Danish=da,Dutch=nl,Finnish=fi,French=fr,German=de,Italian=it,Norwegian=nb,Brazilian Portuguese=pt_BR,Iberian Portuguese=pt_PT,Spanish=es,Swedish=sv'.

 #### spellchecker_language
 This optional setting allows you to specify the language code that will be used by default.
 This defaults to "en".